Hillsborough County Zantac Cancer Lawyer

 Do I Have a Zantac Cancer Lawsuit?

-Our Tampa Zantac cancer lawyer will also need to know how much time has passed since you started taking the Zantac or ranitidine before you were diagnosed with cancer.
+Our Hillsborough County Zantac cancer lawyer will also need to know how much time has passed since you started taking the Zantac or ranitidine before you were diagnosed with cancer.
 There is a latency period to cancers, so if a hypothetical patient started using Zantac or ranitidine and was diagnosed with colon cancer a week after first taking Zantac, it would be difficult to prove the colorectal cancer was caused by the Zantac.
 On the other hand, if a patient was regularly taking high doses of Zantac for a year, and then one year after the patient stopped taking Zantac, he or she was diagnosed with liver cancer, there may be a connection between the liver cancer and the Zantac.

 Now you may ask yourself, how can I prove I was taking Zantac?
 Proving our clients took a dangerous drug like Zantac is actually pretty straightforward, as patients’ medical records will show prescriptions.
 Even if our clients took over-the-counter Zantac or ranitidine, proof can typically be shown from receipts, doctors’ notes, and other sources.